carlosrasensio-zz/TmdbMoviesApp/README.md

     - Get Popular: get a list of the current popular movies on TMDB.
 This list updates daily.
     - UIImageView extension to get image from service, using the image path from the movie information.

+*Note:* add a TMDB apiKey to compile the project.
+Mine was removed for privacity.

 **POSSIBLE FUTURE IMPLEMENTATIONS**